jagobandhusome/automated-otp-checker-and-forwarder/README.md

-his script serves as an automated OTP processing system that:
+This script serves as an automated OTP processing system that:

 Connects to an IMAP email server to monitor incoming messages